scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 ### Create an instance of the Process class

 From there, it's possible to create an instance of a TM1py ```Process``` object from the information grabbed for each process.
-I found it easier to use the built in methods to create the parameters and variables.
+I found it easier to use the built-in methods to create the parameters and variables.

 ```python
 variables = []